PostgreSQL Performance Tuning: Optimize Your Database Server

 autovacuum_max_workers

 This is the number of workers that autovacuum has.
 The default value is 3 and requires a database server restart to be updated.
-Please note that each table can have only one worker working on it, so increasing workers only helps in parallel and more frequent vacuuming across tables.
-The default value is low, therefore it is recommended to increase this value to 5 as a starting point.
+Each table can have only one worker working on it, so increasing workers only helps in parallel and more frequent vacuuming across tables.
+The default value is low, so it is best to increase this value to 5 as a starting point.

 autovacuum_vacuum_cost_limit

-To prevent excessive load on the database server due to autovacuum, there is an I/O quota imposed by Postgres.
-Every read/write causes depletion of this quota and once it is exhausted the autovacuum processes sleep for a fixed time.
-This configuration increases the quota limit, therefore increasing the amount of I/O that the vacuum can do.
-The default value is low, we recommend increasing this value to 3000.
+To prevent excessive load on the database server due to autovacuum, Postgres has imposed an I/O quota.
+Every read/write causes depletion of this quota, and once it is exhausted, the autovacuum processes sleep for a fixed time.
+This configuration increases the quota limit, increasing the amount of I/O that the vacuum can do.
+The default value is low; we recommend increasing this value to 3000.

 Client Connection Defaults